 Limited use.
-Where you plan to use the card most often will impact which type of card you choose.
+Where you plan to use the card most often will influence which type of card you should choose.
 If you want the flexibility of using it in many different places, then a credit card will work best.
 If you only want to use the card to shop regularly at a specific store, the store card may work better for you.

 Rewards.
-It’s common for credit and store cards to offer rewards in the form of cash back or points that can later be redeemed for things such as airline tickets, hotel stays, gifts, or store merchandise.
+It’s common for credit and store cards to offer rewards in the form of cash back or points that can be redeemed for things such as airline tickets, hotel stays, gifts, or store merchandise.
 These rewards, often referred to as loyalty perks, are an incentive for you to use their card.
 These loyalty perks can be accumulated based on card usage.
-Cards sometimes offer a one-time, major up-front reward to get you to choose their card or switch from your current card to their card.
+Cards sometimes offer a one-time, major upfront reward to get you to choose their card or switch from your current card to their card.